jeffrey-w/smart-home-simulator/README.md

 Either temperature can be modified by the user running the simulation.

 ##### Date
-A simulated user can change the date of the simulation, moving it forward in time (hours, days, weeks, etc.).
+A simulated user can change the date of the simulation, moving it forward or backward in time (hours, days, weeks, etc.).
 This allows the user to notice the changes in the simulation, based on the time of day and their implemented rules.

 #### Doors